How a Gas Compressor Company Streamlined Its Global Pipeline with Salesforce

 - Microsoft Outlook integration for seamless email syncing

-One key decision early on: building a custom Project object to mirror the client’s contractor-style delivery model, where a single engineering lead manages large-scale compressor projects from start to finish.
+One key decision early on: building a custom Project object to mirror the client’s contractor-style delivery model, where a single engineering company manages large-scale compressor delivery from start to finish.

 Addressing Data Migration Challenges

-During data migration, the team encountered several issues in the source spreadsheet, including duplicate quotes, mismatched IDs, and inconsistent or missing data values.
-Quotes weren’t linked to Opportunities, fields weren’t standardized, and tracking historical performance was nearly impossible.
+During data migration, the team encountered several issues in the source data source – including duplicate quotes, mismatched IDs, and inconsistent or missing data values.
+Quotes were not linked to Opportunities, fields weren’t standardized, and tracking historical performance was nearly impossible.

 Engineering a Smarter Sales Process

-Another level of complexity that was identified in the initial conversation was the unique sales framework that needed to be implemented.
+The unique EPC process required a different sales forecasting model.
 The company doesn’t follow a standard sales pipeline.
 Multiple quotes may be issued for different procurement companies, but only one can win.
 So, a custom solution was designed to:

 - Mark winning quotes